rubzip/PoliticalPass/README.md

 - [ ] **Build the model.** A good idea could train a pre-trained model as [BERT](https://www.tensorflow.org/text/tutorials/fine_tune_bert).
 - [ ] Increment the dataset.
 - [ ] Divide dataset in Train/Dev/Test.
 Train and Dev must have the same data origin, Test must have different Twitter accounts
-- [ ] Orginize better the cleaninig directory, we have a lot of useless files.
+- [ ] Organize better the cleaning directory, we have a lot of useless files.
 - [ ] Implement recurrency on data mining.
 - [ ] Optimize lemmatizing.
-- [ ] Build another list of twiter personalities to test the NN wuth a different datasent (almost 18 accounts).
+- [ ] Build another list of Twitter personalities to test the NN with a different dataset (almost 18 accounts).
 - [ ] Program a web interface that scraps tweets and uses the model to predict the political ideology.
 - [ ] Upload the trained model to hugging face.
 - [ ] Google Form.